Skip to main content

 Long-term sea-level change acts on timescales larger than engineering scales (order of ten thousand years).
 This long-term tendency needs to be taken into account in the analysis on the engineering scale of the system; it provides boundary conditions for processes and system evolution on the engineering scale.
 Coastal evolution on geological timescales (such as plate tectonics) is responsible for the large-scale geographical variation of coastal systems that we find around the globe nowadays.
 These large-scale characteristics can be considered as a given for any analysis on engineering timescales.
 In Ch.
 2 we discuss this distribution of coastal environments and – briefly – its origin.

 This page titled 1.5.3: Time and spatial scales is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Judith Bosboom & Marcel J.F.
-Stive (TU Delft Open) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+Stive (TU Delft Open) via source content that was edited to the style and standards of the LibreTexts platform.